-TFN Tip: Although you can use thinly cut pork chops for Instant Pot Pork Chop recipes, try to avoid those thinner than ½” in thickness.
+TFN Tip: Although you can use thinly cut pork chops for Instant Pot Pork Chop recipes, avoid those thinner than ½” in thickness.

 Yes, you can use frozen for this Instant Pot Pork Chops recipe.
 Ordinarily, I would sear them for them a tad more flavor.
 But, when you need dinner on the table quickly, I say go for it!

 Believe me, these creamy pork chops will be delicious anyway.
-And, the sautéed onions will leave a such a scrumptious fond on the pot, so you won’t notice the difference.
+And, the sautéed onions will leave such a scrumptious fond on the pot so that you won’t notice the difference.

 Low Carb, Keto Pork Chops

 At just 4 net carbs, these Instant Pork Chops are low carb and keto friendly.
 If you are aiming for even lower carbs, see the recipe for how to thicken the sauce without cornstarch or arrowroot powder.

 I think you have all the information to make the best pork chops ever.
 Let’s go over the really quick prep steps.